 Do I need to mirror my project image before sublimation printing?

 Yes.
 Like iron-on and HTV designs, you must mirror your design before you press it.

 Can I sublimate a tumbler?

 Yes!
-You will need a sublimation tumbler and a mug press to transfer a sublimation print onto a tumbler.
+You will need a sublimation tumbler and a tumbler press or convection oven to transfer a sublimation print onto a tumbler.